 Clearly, the schwazzing method has worked well for Haupt, who has said he and his team have surpassed four pounds per light in the years since releasing the book.
-But what’s the research say about the schwazze – or any method of heavy pruning, for that matter?
+But what’s the research say about the schwazze – or any method of heavy cannabis pruning, for that matter?

 Let’s dig a little deeper.

-The Science Behind Removing Fan Leaves
+The Science Behind Removing Cannabis Fan Leaves

 Trimming fan leaves is nothing new to cultivation.
-Most growers have always pruned their plants to some degree, in order to increase light exposure and airflow to the lower nodes.
+Most growers have always pruned their cannabis to some degree, in order to increase light exposure and airflow to the lower nodes.
 Pruning dead or dying leaves from the bottom of the plant can also help increase development of the upper bud sites and encourage more robust cola growth.

-Some growers suggest that these extreme pruning methods trigger a fight-or-flight defense mechanism in plants, which causes stronger flowering as they try to survive by making themselves undesirable to a perceived attacker.
+Some growers suggest that these extreme pruning methods trigger a fight-or-flight defense mechanism in cannabis, which causes stronger flowering as they try to survive by making themselves undesirable to a perceived attacker.
 Others claim that the increased air exposure caused by removing fan leaves results in the plants pushing bigger buds to be pollinated, just as they would in the wild.

 The truth is that these are all just theories, none of which have been backed by actual scientific research.
 No one knows exactly why heavy defoliation during flowering may cause bigger bud growth, and the fact is that these extreme methods can be risky.

 While Haupt and other growers have found success using the schwazzing technique of removing fan leaves, it is not recommended for the beginner or amateur cannabis grower.
 When performed incorrectly, schwazzing and other forms of extreme leaf defoliation can cause significant harm, including complete crop failure.